 "Formed in the spirit of dynamic learning, and the expansion of chess both locally and nationally."

-The CCCSA serves as an educational hub for chess in the Charlotte area; offering camps, classes and lectures year round.
+The CCCSA serves as an educational hub for chess in the Charlotte area; offering camps, classes, school enrichment programs and lectures year round.

 The CCCSA runs weekly and monthly chess events such as weekly rated play, special events, lectures, classes, weekend tournaments.
 The CCCSA is constantly making efforts to create partnerships with local and national educational programs to further the expansion of chess not only locally but nationally.